 Cube 8 oz of pepper jack cheese.

-Ultra Simple Crock Pot White Chicken Chili
+Easiest Crock Pot White Chicken Chili

-- 48 oz Great Northern beans
+- 48 oz white beans - Great Northern or Navy

 - 3 cups shredded chicken - See notes for suggestions